-There are some subtle things that every couple does in their relationship that chips away at their happiness.
-You might not always realize it, but these ‘lizard brain’ actions can end up ruining your relationship for good.
+There are some subtle things that every couple does in their relationship that chip away at their happiness.
+You might not always realize it, but certain kinds of negative thinking can poison your relationship to a huge extent.

 According to recent census data, 39% of marriages end in divorce.
 And many unmarried intimate relationships fail, devolving into bitterness and conflict.
 Some relationships are more doomed than others when our lizard brain (or survive brain) dwarfs our thrive brain (or “thinking brain”).
 If you’re like most people, chances are you’ve interacted with your partner through one or more harmful ‘lizard brain’ reactions without realizing it.

 10 Kinds Of Negative Thinking That Can Poison Your Relationship

 We convince ourselves we know what our partner is thinking or feeling and make up stories about situations without evidence.
 We project our own thoughts and feelings based on our beliefs, not facts.
 We might say something like, “You obviously don’t like this new outfit because you haven’t said a word.”
 Or we might say, “I can tell you’re angry with me because I’m late.”

 Takeaway: You can sidestep this lizard brain reaction by reminding yourself that your assumptions are not the truth.
 You can check out the facts before making conclusions to save a lot of unnecessary friction with your partner.
 “Do you like my new outfit?”
 Or ask what your partner is feeling: “Are you angry with me because I’m late?”